AspariDev/slugcat-village-wallpaper/README.md

 - Multiple "types", both for slugpups and slugcats
 - Events (For now, just rain)
 - Petting slugcats!!
 (Sometimes they want your attention)
+- A configuration button (it's invisible, go to the upper right corner) to change the volume

 ## Credits
 - Art and code by me, you can follow me in [Tumblr](https://www.tumblr.com/blog/aspari)!